Tag: Artificial-Intelligence

 I’ve been using GitButler for about two weeks now, and it’s already transformed how I interact with Git.
 As someone who regularly juggles multiple feature branches and context switches between tasks, I was looking for a tool that could simplify my Git workflow.
 GitButler caught my attention with its promise of virtual branches and simplified collaboration features.

 My interest was further piqued after watching presentations by Scott Chacon, one of GitButler’s creators and also a co-founder of GitHub.
+His deep knowledge of Git is evident in talks like this one, and it shows in how GitButler has managed to create an almost frictionless Git experience.

 Inside AI Brains: How Anthropic Decoded Claude's Thinking Process